Azure/embedded-wireless-framework/README.md

 You can look at the compiled EWF doxygen documentation at GitHub pages [here](https://azure.github.io/embedded-wireless-framework/html/index.html).

-You can look at the compiled EWF doxygen documentation at GitHub pages [here](https://azure.github.io/embedded-wireless-framework/html/index.html)

 ## Objectives

 - Simplify development of IoT devices connecting to the cloud via various combinations of communication adapters and host processors.